 Using an appropriate pair of 2:1 balun transformers, the LTC6430-15 provides wideband amplification with low noise and low distortion.
 In this balanced configuration, the amplifier is matched to 50Ω at the input and output.
 The balanced configuration also has the advantage of suppressing 2nd order distortion which is critical in multioctave wideband applications.

 Unfortunately, a single balun cannot cover the entire LTC6430-15 band of operation.
-Linear Technology offers a number of evaluation circuits that cover the amplifier’s intended bandwidth.
+Analog Devices offers a number of evaluation circuits that cover the amplifier’s intended bandwidth.
 Conveniently transformed to 50Ω at the input and output(s) for ease of bench characterization, these evaluation circuits also demonstrate the performance of the LTC6430-15 when used in a purely differential application without the baluns.